3DCoded/Happy-Hare/MMU-Calibration.md

 <br>

 ### ![#f03c15](resources/f03c15.png) ![#c5f015](resources/c5f015.png) ![#1589F0](resources/1589F0.png) Step 3.
 Calibrate your gear stepper
+**APPLICABLE TO ALL MMU's***<br>
 In this step you are simply ensuring that when the gear stepper is told to move 100mm of filament it really does move 100mm.
 It is akin to what you did when you set up your extruder rotational distance although in this case no Klipper restart is necessary!
-Position selector in front of gate #0 (you can use `MMU_SELECT GATE=0` if you have finished the selector calibration above) and put some filament through the gate so that it pokes out just past the selector exit.
-Run the following to ensure the filament is gripped:
+Select gate #0 (you can use `MMU_SELECT GATE=0` if you have finished the selector calibration above) and put some filament through the gate so that it pokes out just past the selector exit.
+Run the following to ensure the filament is gripped if your MMU needs to actuate a servo to grip filament:

   > MMU_SERVO POS=down

-Next remove the bowden tube and cut the filament flush with the ECAS connector on the selector (this is the encoder on the ERCF design).
+Next remove the bowden tube and cut the filament flush with the ECAS connector at the output of the MMU (e.g the encoder on the ERCF design).
 Run this command to attemp to move 100mm of filament:

   > MMU_TEST_MOVE MOVE=100